I've been blogging since 2013, and since then, so many books have been published by bloggers.

 In Unstuffed, Ruth shares practical solutions to these problems.

-You'll learn how to make instant changes to improve the functionality of your home, how to set strict limits to the stuff you bring inside your house, how to overcome the frustration of your kid's influx of things coming into the house, and a lot more.
+You'll learn how to make immediate changes to improve the functionality of your home, how to set strict limits to the stuff you bring inside your house, how to overcome the frustration of your kid's influx of things coming into the house, and a lot more.

 I learned so much from reading this book and particularly loved the section on gifts and giving.